RoSPA Awards – Frequently Asked Questions

 Q: Why is there a difference in cost between the entry fee for the competitive industry sector awards and the achievement awards?

-A: This reflects the fact that the assessment of Industry Sector Award entries takes considerably longer due to the greater amounts of supporting evidence required, and also that the selection of winners involves additional stages of judging.
+A: This reflects the fact that the assessment of Industry Sector Award entries takes considerably longer due to assessors providing full written feedback on the submission content.
+The selection of winners in each industry sector also involves additional stages of review, verification and judging.

 Q: We use the RoSPA QSA auditing system.
 Do we still have to submit a full entry, including all the required supporting evidence documents?